Greensleeves: Mythology, History and Music. Part 2 of 3: History

 The beautiful Boissart mandore, part 2 of 3: Observations on the Boissart mandore

-In part 1 we looked at the pre-history of the renaissance mandore, tracing its family history in the mediaeval oud, lute and gittern.
-Now we examine one exquisite instrument, the Boissart mandore in the V&A, decoding its remarkable carvings and reconstructing its biography from the visible evidence of the changes it has been through.
+In part 1 we looked at the history of the renaissance and baroque mandore.
+Now we examine one exquisite instrument, the Boissart mandore in the Victoria and Albert Museum, London, decoding its remarkable carvings and reconstructing its biography from the visible evidence of the changes it has been through.
 As far as I know, this is the first critical examination of the life of the Boissart mandore.

 00_MandoreBoissart1640_Sideview02